gmatiass/gmatiass/README.md

 My first job was developing and maintaining an ERP based on Oracle PL/SQL and integration projects with C#.

-Nowadays I work as a back-end and DevOps developer.
+Nowadays I work as a back-end developer and DevOps.
 I'm focused in improve my skills in Node.js, MongoDB, Terraform, Docker, Kubernetes and Pipelines CI/CD.

 <b>Stack:</b> Node.js - Terraform - AWS - C# - Oracle PL/SQL.